cleoold/calculus-toolbox/README.md

 ---
 ## Progress
 I give up on vector addition, hexadecimal conversion, building function table, etc as they are less challenging and can be found anywhere on-line or on your scientific calculator.
-In the future, I will plan to implement approximations of curve length and double integral, and some matrix operations such as multiplication and determintants.
+In the future, I will plan to implement approximations of curve length and double integral, and some matrix operations such as multiplication and determinants.